Need to know

 How much interest can you earn?

-As we stated upfront, you're not going to retire early on the interest from savings accounts.
-Here's how much you'd earn if you paid $100 a week for one year into:
+What you'd earn if you paid $100 a week for one year into:

-- a transaction account that pays 0.01% interest – $0.26
+- $0.26 – transaction account that pays 0.01% interest

-- an account that pays 0.5% interest – $13
+- $13 – account that pays 0.5% interest

-- a high interest account paying 3% interest (bonus rate) – $77
+- $39 – high interest account paying 1.5% interest

-High interest account traps
+High-interest account traps

 Many high-interest accounts offer high interest rates for an introductory period.
 Often those intro rates revert to very low rates after a short period.

-CHOICE Tip: Accounts with a bonus rate can work for you if you need a place to park your money for the short-term, as they're more flexible than a term deposit.
+CHOICE tip: Accounts with a bonus rate can work for you if you need a place to park your money for the short-term, as they're more flexible than a term deposit.

 Many accounts – often called bonus saver accounts – give you a special rate if you make a minimum deposit such as $200 per month.
 Check the standard rate the account reverts to when you don't meet the bonus rate conditions.